SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 1. Open the new issue page: https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/issues/new

-2. Provide a title in the **Title** field, and a description of the work to be done in the text box below the title field (where it says, "Leave a comment").
+2. Provide a title in the **Title** field.

+3. In the comment box below the **Title** field, add a description of the work to be done.

-3. In the column on the right, click on **Projects** and assign the issue to a project.
+4. In the column on the right, click on **Projects** and assign the issue to a project.

     For now, the only project is the [Spartacus Documentation](https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/projects/1) project.

-4. (Optional) In the column on the right, click on **Assignees** and assign the ticket to the person who will work on it.
+5. (Optional) In the column on the right, click on **Assignees** and assign the ticket to the person who will work on it.

+6. Click **Submit new issue**.

 #### Further Links